Hereafter Sweatflow Leggings

 - Not the best fit

-Bottom Line: The Columbia Titanium Peak uses its patented Omni-Wick fabric and robust construction to provide the most breathable leggings with a few extras too.
+Bottom-Line: The Columbia Titan Peak uses its patented Omni-Wick fabric and robust construction to provide the most breathable hiking leggings with a few extras thrown in too.

 Smartwool Women’s PhD Wind Tight